 - Interest Payable

-Provisions for account receivables that the firm makes generally in advance made on future receivables that some of the receivables will turn bad and might not be recovered in the future.
-There is a certain regulatory guideline that needs to be met and the firm should be able to justify the provisions made for the given period.
+Provisions for account receivables that the firm makes generally in advance made on future receivables that some of the receivables will turn bad and might not be recovered.
+A certain regulatory guideline needs to be met, and the firm should be able to justify the provisions for the given period.

 Types of Provisions

-An organization may have a different type of provisions such as non-performing assets provision, a standard provision on assets, provision for depreciation, Provision for probable future losses on the sale of the fixed asset, provision for debtor which might not get recovered.
-In IFRS refers a provision as a reserve; generally, provisions and reserves are not the same concepts.
-Whereas a reserve is nothing but an organization’s profit, a provision is intended to cushion upcoming liabilities, set aside as a cushion the organization’s financial position through expansion or growth.
+An organization may have different provisions, such as a non-performing assets provision, a standard provision on assets, a provision for depreciation, probable future losses on the sale of the fixed asset, and a provision for the debtor that might not recover.
+IFRS refers to a provision as a reserve; generally, provisions and reserves are not the same concepts.
+An organization earns profit through reserves while it prepares for future liabilities by setting aside funds as provisions to support its financial position during expansion or growth.

 Few other examples of provision